gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

       kubernetesVersion: false
 ```

-The Shoot refers a Kubernetes version that has an `expirationDate`.
-In the maintenance window on 2019-04-12 the Kubernetes version will stay the same as it is still not expired.
-But in the maintenance window on 2019-04-14 the Kubernetes version of the Shoot will be updated to `1.10.13` (no matter the value of `.spec.maintenance.autoUpdate.kubernetesVersion`).
+The `Shoot` specification refers a Kubernetes version that has an `expirationDate`.
+In the maintenance window on `2019-04-12`, the Kubernetes version stays the same as it’s still not expired.
+But in the maintenance window on `2019-04-14` the Kubernetes version of the shoot cluster is updated to `1.10.13` (independently of the value of `.spec.maintenance.autoUpdate.kubernetesVersion`).

-- Automatic patch update from dropped Kubernetes version:
+### Automatic Patch Update from Dropped Kubernetes Version:

-Let's assume the following CloudProfile spec (only related fields are shown):
+Let's assume the following `CloudProfile`:

 ```yaml
 spec: